 |The lighting was poor for photos of the tango dancers at the party.|

-Many have the day to day interaction with friends and family that they may see in person on a regular basis whereby our interactions with family are conducted online through Skype calls and face time.
+Many have the day-to-day interaction with friends and family that they may see in person regularly, whereby our interactions with family are conducted online through Skype calls and face time.

 As we continue to cruise and travel this vast Earth, we find ourselves building many relationships that may prove to last throughout the remainder of our lives with fine people we stumble across along the way, many on cruise ships such as this most recent experience.

 |There was a show for Crown and Anchor members in the ice skating arena last night.|